savanthongvanh/comstock_athena_example/README.md

 1. You have the AWS CLI tools installed (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 2. You have a profile created

+Using these instructions will create the following resources in your AWS Account
+1. An AWS Glue _database_ called comstock
+2. An AWS Glue _table_ called comstock_v1_metadata
+3. An AWS Glue _table_ called comstock_v1_state

 ## Update properties to suit your project
 Update project.properties to suit your account
 ```bash